needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-fields.md

 The code snippet does the following:

-* Fills a list of field definitions of the selected organization.
+* Fills a list with field definitions of the selected organization.
 * Holds a reference to the selected field.
 * Holds a reference to the object that is used to update the field.